Tesla Model S: Subsequent fires

 On November 6, 2013, another fire occurred when a Tesla Model S struck a tow hitch on the road, causing damage to the underside of the vehicle.
 In response to these incidents, Tesla extended its vehicle warranty to cover fire damage and issued a software update to increase the car's ground clearance at highway speeds.
 In early February 2014, another fire incident was reported in Toronto, Canada.
 The Model S was parked in a garage and was not charging at the time.
 The cause of the fire remains undetermined.
 Tesla stated, "in this particular case, we don't yet know the precise cause, but have definitively determined that it did not originate in the battery, the charging system, the adapter or the electrical receptacle, as these components were untouched by the fire".

 On January 1, 2016, a 2014 Model S caught fire in Norway while supercharging unsupervised.
 The vehicle was destroyed but nobody was injured.
 An investigation by the Norwegian Accident Investigation Board concluded that the fire started within the car, but the exact cause could not be determined.
 In March 2016, Tesla announced that their own investigation found that the fire was caused by a short circuit in the vehicle's distribution box, but the extent of the damage made it impossible to determine the exact cause.
 A three-month-old Model S caught fire three times in December 2018, requiring firefighters to spend nearly ten hours preventing reignition.
 In July 2021, a Model S Plaid caught fire, and its electronic door system failed, forcing the driver to "use force to push it open".
 The vehicle then moved approximately 35 to 40 ft before erupting into a "fireball".

 Reception and legacy

+If Tesla as a company collapsed tomorrow, the Model S would still be counted among the most influential cars ever built, right up there with the Ford Model T and the Porsche 911.